fziegner/geocache-search_engine/readme.md

 http://localhost:8080/geocache-search-engine/
 ```
 in your preferred browser.
 If everything is working correctly, you should see the index.jsp
-which currently display a "Hello World!"
+which currently display a Description of the REST API.

+IMPORTANT: You need to start your tomcat from the directory where the index folder is located.
+e.g.: if you want to deploy your webapp through the tomcat application manager, you need to copy your index folder to /tomcat/bin/